haynec/haynec.github.io/_pages/about.md

 I am a fourth-year Ph.D. student in the Aeronautics & Astronautics Department at the University of Washington, working with the [Autonomous Controls Laboratory](https://uwacl.com/) under Prof. Beh&#231;et A&#231;&#305;kme&#351;e and with the [Control and Trustworthy Robotics Laboratory](https://depts.washington.edu/ctrl/index.html) under Prof. Karen Leung.
 My research focuses on the developing reliable and real-time capable Perception and Guidance methods for autonomous systems, and their practical applications in real-world systems.
-To take full advantage of these algorthims I also designed custom full-stack quadrotor controllers and hardware.
+To take full advantage of these algorithms, I also designed custom full-stack quadrotor controllers and hardware.
 This includes:

 - Convex Optimization (Convex Approximation Methods)
 - Real-Time Trajectory Optimization (Sequential Convex Programming)